upbound/docs/content/all-spaces/spaces/secrets-management.md

 ### Control plane selection

 To configure which managed control planes in a group you want to project a ClusterExternalSecret into, use the `spec.controlPlaneSelector` field.
 You can either use `labelSelectors` or the `names` of a control plane directly.
-A control plane is matched if any of the label selectors match.
+A control plane matches if any of the label selectors match.

 This example matches all control planes in the group that have `environment: production` as a label: